 So what do we make of the hero/villain divide?
 I think the simplest answer to the question I posed above is that falling in love doesn’t mean you root for your beloved to succeed.
 Loving someone, even a character in fiction, gives you the freedom to be angry with them for their choices, to ache for them when they’re lonely, and to hope for them to make a way out of the mess they’re in, whether that means atoning for sins or seeking justice for sins committed.
 Loving someone means you’re bonded to them despite their choices.
 Loving someone means you never saw them as a hero or a villain in the first place.
 Loving someone means you’ll remember them long after the story is through.

-That’s the kind of book I want to write.subscribe to Ploughshares?
+That’s the kind of book I want to write.Might we be so bold as to suggest that you subscribe to Ploughshares?